 United States Unwilling to make a Climate Security Commitment

-Writing for Associated Press, Charles J. Hanley reports that the State Department’s senior climate negotiator and special representative to COP13 said the United States won’t commit to mandatory caps at the U.N. climate conference.
+Writing for Associated Press, Charles J. Hanley reports1 that the State Department’s senior climate negotiator and special representative to COP13 said the United States won’t commit to mandatory caps at the U.N. climate conference.
 How can the United States government be so out of kilter from the other participants and its own people?

 The Bush Administration is out of kilter with other countries by being the only major industrial country to have rejected Kyoto and its obligatory targets.
 U.N. climate chief, Yvo de Boer, is hopeful for a fresh start by the United States under a new president that is less resistant to binding international cooperation to mitigate climate change.